The Wildlife Trusts are firmly opposed to the badger cull and no Wildlife Trust will allow culling on its land.

 Badgers matter - what you can do

-Write to, email or tweet your local MP, urging them to put pressure on the Government to drop the cull.
+Write to, email or tweet your local MP, urging them to put pressure on the Government to fing new sources of vaccine and drop the cull.
 We've created a template letter for you to use but local, personalised contact works best.

 Ask your MEP to press for the EU ban on a cattle vaccine to be lifted.

 Find the details of your MEP.
 A cattle vaccine is the long term solution to the bTB problem, but EU rules currently prevent it from being tested and used in this country - find out why.

 The Badger Trust website also has lots of information on the badger cull and links to local badger groups around the UK.

 The Wildlife Trusts believe that culling badgers is not the answer

 The Wildlife Trusts have been working on the issue of bovine TB and its links to badgers for many years, as different Governments have put forward proposals for culling badgers as a strategy for controlling bovine TB.